 Excursions into Manhattan, starting with parks and playgrounds and ending with cultural outings with the elementary students

-Polis applies the highest globally recognized Montessori standards to each Children's House classroom, from the training of the guides to the selection of curricular materials to the schedule and culture of the classroom.
+Polis applies the highest Montessori standards to each Children's House classroom, from the training of the guides to the selection of curricular materials to the schedule and culture of the classroom.

 In addition to learning from the classroom materials and guide, children in a Montessori classroom learn a tremendous amount from another.
 The Children's House is a mixed age environment, featuring a three year span of students, from 3 to 6 years old.
 This significant developmental span affords children a much richer set of social experiences than more age-segregated alternatives.
 Young children observe their older peers, who are much more capable than they are, not as a threat, but as a target for imitation and source of inspiration.
 Older children get to practice actual leadership, teaching younger children how to use classroom materials, how to successfully engage in basic practical life tasks, or even in emotionally reorienting a child who is upset or frustrated.

-Finally, each Children's House guide has received training from the Association Montessori Internationale, the international gold standard in Montessori training.
-They are provided with a program of ongoing development, support, and oversight from seasoned Montessori experts to ensure that their practice is sharp and up-to-date.
+Finally, each Children's House guide has received Montessori training, and is provided with a program of ongoing development, support, and oversight from seasoned Montessori experts to ensure that their practice is sharp and up-to-date.

 The Foundations of Knowledge